garylirocks/quickrefs/azure-networking.markdown

   - So a vnet could be targeted by multiple manager instances
 - Cost: you pay per subscription per AVNM instance, so if a subscription is included in two AVNM instances, you pay for it twice
 - Entities: Network Groups, Configurations (Connectivity or Security Admin)
+- Support vWAN in preview

+Network groups:

+- Could be static or dynamic (based on policy)

 Connectivity:

 - Allows you to deploy a topology(hub-spoke or mesh) to network groups, saving you time to create and manage the peerings one by one
 - For the Hub-Spoke topology, every vnet in a network group is peered to the hub, you could also enable
   - Direct Connectivity: all vnets in the same region and network group can talk to each other directly (**This is NOT done by peerings, a route with "ConnectedGroup" type is added to the effective routes**)
+    - This enables spokes communicate frequently, with low latency and high throughput with each other
+    - In the meantime, they can still access common services or NVAs in the hub
   - Global Mesh: each vnet in the same network group can talk to all other vnets, regardless of regions
 - For the mesh topology
   - Also uses the "ConnectedGroup" type route, not by peerings